-However, to do so, there are a few things you should keep in mind: To bring three-dimensional movies to the screen, they have to be recorded with 3D cameras.
-These types of cameras have two lenses whose distance corresponds roughly to the distance of the human eyes.
+However, to do so, there are a few things you should keep in mind.
+First, to bring three-dimensional movies to the screen, they have to be recorded with 3D cameras.
+These types of cameras have two lenses whose distance corresponds roughly to the distance of the human eye.

-Alternatively, you can set up two cameras (preferably two models that are identical in construction) on a mount parallel to each other with a distance of 6.5 cm between the lenses.
-After you've finished recording, you can compile the footage into a 3D video with MAGIX Movie Edit Pro.
+Alternatively, if you don’t have a 3D camera, you can set up two cameras (preferably two models that are identical in construction) on a mount parallel to each other with a distance of 6.5 cm between the lenses.
+After you've finished recording, you can compile the footage into a 3D video with MAGIX Movie Edit Pro Plus.
 Wearing 3D glasses, you'll be able to see a realistic 3D effect.
 If you load footage from 3D cameras into the video editing program, these recordings will be displayed as video files containing two movies that are arranged side-by-side.
 This is due to the camera's two lenses.
 The finished film shows both perspectives of the video.

 After you've adjusted the effect, you can edit the footage any way you please.
-The 3D effect you created doesn't have a direct effect on the video editing process.
+The 3D effect you created does not have a direct effect on the video editing process.
 It is also possible to edit your footage first and create the 3D effect later.
 The Stereo3D effect may likewise be applied to titles that are faded in.
 After you've finished editing your video, the program provides several options for exporting your finished project: Different codec formats for video files are available and you can export your 3D videos to DVD or Blu-ray Disc.

 * With the update service you will receive a full year of free new features and updates, which can be used indefinitely.
 If you reinstall the program after one year, you will have access to the basic version.
 After the one-year update service has expired, you can extend it for a discounted price.